jkonermann/Hello-World/README.md

 Start from scratch and see what I run into

-Keywords: Github, Maven, Scala, Akka, configuration, logging, testing
+Keywords: Github, Maven, Scala, Akka, configuration, logging, testing, spry-can

 ## A Hello-World repository